Problem Solving 101 – How to Make Better Decisions

 A good question is carefully designed to meet a particular goal.
 For example, instead of asking, “When can I meet with you?” a clearer questioner would ask, “Would you prefer to meet on Monday morning or Wednesday morning?”
-The narrower range of options encourages a quicker, more decisive answer, which can in turn be acted upon.
-In order to get the most actionable information possible, you need to have a distinct idea of the kinds of information you are looking for.
+The narrower range of options encourages a quicker, more decisive answer, which can, in turn, be acted upon.
+To get the most actionable information possible, you need to have a distinct idea of the kinds of information you are looking for.
 You can then make your questions more intentional and directed as you come closer to what you are looking to know.
 Specific purposes of questions may include:

 - Definition: What does “work ethic” look like in our organization?

 - Comparative: What parts of our marketing strategy are different from our competitor?